 These are fully furnished and allow students to live independently in a secure and supportive residential environment.
 As these complexes are very popular there is a high demand when vacancies are advertised.
 Some places will provide meals for an additional cost.
 Utility costs are not usually included in the rental price.
-Rental can vary from AU\$150-AU\$300 per week.
+Rental can vary from rooms AU\$150 to units from AU\$300 per week.